refractionPOINT/lce_doc/docs/user_addons.md

 Once in place, you can refer to it using the `op: lookup` D&R rule with a reference to your add-on looking like `resource: lcr://lookup/my-lookup-name`.

-Lookups support two structure.
-A simple one, which is just newline-separated values, and a complex one which allows you to associate metadata with each element.
-When uploading a lookup through the API, the data can be either the flat newline-separated values, or a JSON dictionary.
-The JSON dictionary should contain every element you want to lookup as keys, and the metadata you want associated as JSON values to those keys.
+Lookups support a few structures.

+* A simple one, which is just newline-separated values.
+* A complex one which allows you to associate metadata with each element.
+* An OTX Pusle.
+* A MISP JSON feed.

 Here is an example of this complex format:
 ```yaml